 Social Capital Hedosophia Holdings V Corp (NYSE: IPOE) is peaking interest amongst investors as it closes in on its merger with finance giant SoFi.
-The merger marks just one of the six SPAC ventures owner Chamath Palihapitiya is pursuing in 2021.
+This merger marks just one of the six SPAC ventures owner Chamath Palihapitiya is pursuing in 2021.
 The merger news was first announced in early January, driving the stock price up 57%.
-Furthermore, just last week IPOE reached its 52 week high of $28.26 a share.
-The merger set to take place in the first quarter of 2021.
-With the merger around the corner this article will breakdown everything you need to know about the IPOE merger.
+The merger was set to take place in the first quarter of 2021.
+However this has since been delayed with investors now awaiting announcement of a shareholder meeting to vote on merger approval.
+With the transaction just around the corner, this article will breakdown everything you need to know about the IPOE merger.

 Table of contents

 Firstly, SoFi is a next generation financial service provider based in California, United States.
 The company offers “services in a single app that empowers members to borrow, save, spend, invest and protect their money”.
 SoFi are on track to complete a reverse merger with the Special Purpose Acqusition Company (SPAC) IPOE.
 The merger transaction is set to translate an equity value of $8.65 billion, making it one of the larger SPAC transactions to take place this year.

 Furthermore, the merger is expected to provide $2.4 billion in cash proceeds to SoFi.
 This includes a fully committed PIPE (investment) of $1.2 billion.
 IPOE and SoFi still need to meet all regulatory requirements and obtain approval from shareholders prior to completing the merger.